Requirements for Candidates for Doctoral Degrees

 As noted under Master’s degree requirements.

-Students who complete all degree requirements well in advance of the awarding of the degree may, upon request, receive a statement from the VCAA or designee certifying that all requirements for the degree have been completed.
+Students who complete all degree requirements well in advance of the awarding of the degree may, upon request, receive a statement from the Office of the Registrar certifying that all requirements for the degree have been completed.

 Checklist for Completion of Degree Requirements of Doctoral Degree